top of page

 Further Ado: Built for the Classic Distance

-Is it not enough for a horse to simply win?
-Or must every victory be an expected blowout just for this colt and not for others?
+Is it not enough for this horse to simply win?
+Must every victory be an expected blowout just for this guy and not for the others?
 I recall no "concern" when others won by only a nose, a neck or a length.

 The Kentucky Derby is run at 10 furlongs, not 8.5.
-It may or may not rain, but Further Ado still ran true to his build and remained competitive nonetheless in Tampa.
+It may or may not rain, but Further Ado still ran against the grain and still remained competitive nonetheless in Tampa.
 Advantages flip as distances and conditions change.
 The Puma has already shown us where he prefers to be.
 Keep that in mind.

 The Tampa Bay race was not a regression.
-Further Ado simply faced two clear hindrances: the shorter distance and a speed-favoring wet bias.
-He returned to more suitable conditions in the Blue Grass Stakes at nine furlongs on a clear, fast track at Keeneland - the exact opposite of what he encountered in Tampa.
+Further Ado simply faced three clear hindrances: the shorter distance, a speed-favoring wet bias and still recovering from sickness.
+He returned to more suitable conditions in the Blue Grass Stakes at nine furlongs on a clear, fast track at Keeneland at 100% fitness - the exact opposite of what he encountered in Tampa.
 He demolished them there.

 Would The Puma have stood any chance against Further Ado in that nine-furlong Blue Grass rather than the Florida Derby against Commandment?
 That is the kind of question handicappers must ask when evaluating biases and competition.
 The stats speak for themselves.